jnrpurin/ap-library/README.md

 # Library Management App

 This project is a library management application developed using ASP.NET for the backend and React for the frontend.
 The application follows the MVC 4.0 standard and uses a clean architecture, applying SOLID principles.
+For more details, see the [Simple System Design](https://github.com/jnrpurin/ap-library/wiki/Simple-System-Desing).

 ## Project